therlaup/DICOM2D-NeRF/README.md

-# DICOM to D-NeRF converter
+# DICOM to D-NeRF conversion

 ## Project Overview

 The DICOM to D-NeRF converter is a python script focused on analyzing and processing rotational angiography data in DICOM format containing ECG and frame iamge data.
 The script aims to provide tools for calculating R-R intervals and frame timings in cardiac imaging.

+The code was tested on a rotational angiography dataset from a Philips Azurion system.

 A sample DICOM dataset can be downloaded from: [Sample DICOM dataset](https://drive.google.com/file/d/1Mu3FwYE_tJ1GG7hFb_MqmjjNYqcXIkys/view?usp=sharing).